algesten/ureq/README.md

 By default, ureq uses [`rustls` crate] with the `ring` cryptographic provider.
 As of Sep 2024, the `ring` provider has a higher chance of compiling successfully.
-If the user installs another [default provider], that choice is respected.
+If the user installs another process [default provider], that choice is respected.

+ureq does not guarantee to default to ring indefinitely. `rustls` as a feature flag will always work, but the specific crypto backend might change in a minor version.

 ```rust
 // This uses rustls
 ureq::get("https://www.google.com/").call().unwrap();
 ```

+#### rustls without ring

+ureq never changes TLS backend from feature flags alone.
+It is possible to compile ureq without ring, but it requires specific feature flags and configuring the [`Agent`].

+Since rustls is not semver 1.x, this requires non-semver-guaranteed API.
+I.e. ureq might change this behavior without a major version bump.

+Read more at [`TlsConfigBuilder::unversioned_rustls_crypto_provider`][crate::tls::TlsConfigBuilder::unversioned_rustls_crypto_provider].

 ### native-tls